jbcodeforce/aws-studies/docs/sa/saas.md

 Agility is the major requirements to go to SaaS, which means:

 * On-boarding without friction: including environment provisioning.
 * Frequent feature release: get to customer's hands as quick as possible.
-Release on daily release may be possible.
+Release on daily frequency should be possible.
 * Rapid market response, to pivot to a new direction.
 * Instant customer feedback: with metrics on feature adoption.